oscar-defelice/ML-lectures/README.md

 Theory is really important to become a self-confident and solid data scientist, but to start and to not get scared I was looking for a compromise between a complete bottom-up approach and the first principle derivation.

-I am really eager to get your comments and suggestions, so please do not be shy and tell me what you think and wher I colud improve.
+I am really eager to get your comments and suggestions, so please do not be shy and tell me what you think and where I can improve.